viceroypenguin/VsaTemplate/readme.md

   be named in a monotonically increasing format.
 This way a simple string sort of the filenames develops the order in which they should be executed against the database.
-* The `Scaffold` project builds an executable that will, as a build step: generate a blank database, execute all scripts against the database, and scaffold the ORM model.
+* The `Scaffold` project builds an executable that will, as a build step: generate a blank database, execute all scripts against the database, and scaffold the DB Schema into `Scaffold.json`.
 * The migration scripts are baked into the `Services` dll as embedded resources.
 This way, at application initialization, the current list of executed scripts in `VersionHistory` can be compared against the known list of scripts and any missing scripts will be executed.